OCPI

 OCPI helps operators and service providers expand their charging networks without the complexity of building and maintaining separate integrations for every partner.
 A single OCPI implementation can connect a network to multiple partners, either directly or through roaming hubs.

-This reduces integration costs, speeds up onboarding for new roaming agreements, and makes it easier to adapt to changing market demands.
+This reduces integration costs, speeds up onboarding for new roaming agreements, and makes it easier to adapt to changing market requirements.

 For network operators, it means they can grow coverage quickly while keeping operational processes consistent.